Quiznos: Early history

-The first Quiznos restaurant was opened in Denver, Colorado, by founder Jimmy Lambatos.
-At the time, Lambatos was an experienced chef, having previously worked as an executive chef for the Colorado Mine Co.
-Steakhouse, and having founded the Italian restaurant Footers in 1978.
-He founded Quiznos with partner Todd Disner in the spring of 1981.
-The first location was at the corner of 13th and Grant Streets in the Capitol Hill neighborhood of the city.
-According to Kevin Jenkins, "It was there that recipes for Quiznos special baguette-style bread, special dressings and unique recipes were created."
+The first Quiznos restaurant was opened in 1981 in Denver, Colorado by founder Jimmy Lambatos and his partner, Todd Disner.
+Lambatos was an experienced chef, having worked as an executive chef for the Colorado Mine Co.
+Steakhouse and founded the Italian restaurant Footers in 1978.

-According to Patrick Sweeney, "The sandwich shop earned a following for its toasted subs that Lambatos said were inspired by the oven-baked sandwiches he enjoyed while growing up in New York."
+The first location was at the corner of 13th and Grant Streets in the Capitol Hill neighborhood of the city; it featured special baguette-style bread, special dressings, and unique recipes.
 Lambatos said of his decision to toast the submarine sandwiches at the first Quiznos that, "it's a signature type of thing.
 Heating anything brings out the flavors in food products."
-The restaurant menu featured toasted submarine sandwiches, as well as salads, soups, and desserts.
+In addition to submarine sandwiches, the menu included salads, soups, and desserts.

 Expansion

-After two years, the restaurant started offering franchises to facilitate expansion offering its first franchises in 1983.
-The franchises were offered under the name Quiznos American, Inc. By 1987, 12 Quiznos restaurant locations were operating in the United States.
-That year, Rick Schaden, at the age of 23, and his father, aviation attorney Richard Schaden, opened their first Quiznos franchise in a Boulder, Colorado, shopping center.
-They opened three additional restaurants before purchasing the 18-restaurant chain from the founders in January 1991 and renamed it the Quiznos Franchise Corp.
-Rick Schaden became the president, and then CEO, of Quiznos after the purchase.
-Jenkins wrote that Schaden, "began building a professional infrastructure to support franchise owners that included volume purchasing, standardized training, and operations procedures, as well as marketing support."
-Quiznos was taken public in February 1994, with an initial public offering of one million shares of stock at $5 per share, resulting in a $4.4 million yield.
+In 1983, the restaurant started offering franchises to facilitate expansion, under the name Quiznos American, Inc. By 1987, 12 Quiznos restaurant locations were operating in the United States.
+In the same year, Rick Schaden, at the age of 23, and his father, aviation attorney Richard Schaden, opened their first Quiznos franchise in a Boulder, Colorado shopping center.
+They opened three additional restaurants before purchasing the 18-restaurant chain from the founders in January 1991.
+They renamed it the Quiznos Franchise Corp.
+Rick Schaden became the president and then CEO of Quiznos after the purchase.

+Quiznos was taken public in February 1994, with an initial public offering of 1,000,000 shares of stock at $5 per share, resulting in a $4.4 million yield.
 By the end of 1995, Quiznos had 103 different locations.

 In 1997, Quiznos became the number-three submarine sandwich franchise in the world, with 278 locations in the U.S. and Puerto Rico.
-The following year, Quiznos Canada acquired the master franchise rights to Quiznos restaurants in Canada, as well as the master rights in the United Kingdom in 1999.
-Glenvista Enterprises then acquired the rights for several states in Australia.
-KMN USA LLC acquired the franchise rights for Japan, opening its first location in early 1999.
 The company again went private in June 2001.
 In 2005, the company partnered with Ray Wilson to open a new chain of fitness clubs called 123 Fit.
 At its peak in 2007, there were more than 5,000 Quiznos franchise locations.

-In 2014, Quiznos opened locations in Iraq and Pakistan.
+Until 2005, The Coca-Cola Company was the primary soft drink supplier for the franchise.
+In 2003, Coca-Cola signed an exclusive agreement to provide soft drinks to the competing Subway franchise to take effect two years later; Quiznos responded with signing an exclusive deal with PepsiCo (except in Canada and on college campuses that have exclusive deals with Coca-Cola) and Dr Pepper Snapple Group (to serve Dr Pepper) to take effect the same year as Subway's switchover.
+In 2019, Quiznos switched back to Coca-Cola products, ending its 14-year relationship with Pepsi.